 According to Dan Brown, a personal friend and former executive at SunTrust Bank, "It all starts with relationship building.
-You have to find some common ground with whomever you are dealing.
+You have to find some common ground with whomever you are dealing with.
 You can't be too needy-it has to be a relationship of equals.
 This begins with a centered self.
-If I am at an interesting function and there are some heavy hitters there, I don't necessarily have to approach them.
-If I am there having conversations with a group of people, some of these heavy hitters might come up to me and introduce themselves."
+If I am at an interesting function and there are

 So I asked Dan, how does he characterize a heavy hitter?
-"This is someone in a relationship-type area who deals with a lot of people, travels globally; they're often an expert in their respective field-someone who if you are in that function, are [sic] deemed very influential."
+"This is someone in a relationship-type area who deals with a lot of people, travels globally; they're often an expert in their respective field-someone who if you are in that function, is deemed very influential."

 What makes some of these hubs more attractive than others?
 "It largely depends on the function and the person.
-There is the internal persona and then the function that they play.
+There is the internal persona and then the role that they play.
 Some people are heavy hitters internally-no matter where they are, they are people you want to know.
 Others have a heavy hitting function, but they are not necessarily someone you care to spend any time with.
 Others, no matter what position they are in, they are an interesting person to get to know.

 "Where do I spend my time?
-Sometimes you just spend time with people who [sic] you find interesting, not necessarily someone whose role can benefit you."
+Sometimes you just spend time with people whom you find interesting, not necessarily someone whose role can benefit you."

 Dan and I have been involved in the High Tech Ministries Prayer Breakfast for years, thanks to another personal friend and mentor, Charlie Paparelli.
-In many ways, Dan was instrumental in helping me focus my avocation as my (continued) 22 vocation.
-Six years ago, over a cup of coffee, he mentioned that I networked better than anyone else he had ever met and wondered if I would come to his church and speak about my approach to building and nurturing relationships.
+In many ways, Dan was instrumental in helping me focus my avocation as my vocation.
+Eight years ago, over a cup of coffee, he mentioned that I networked better than anyone else he had ever met and wondered if I would come to his church and speak about my approach to building and nurturing relationships.